naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
 <span class="action-param-nameless action-param-required" title="Nameless parameter: value should be provided after the action identifer without specifying parameter ID  Required parameter: parameter should always be specified">WaitMode</span> | String | Wait condition:  input (string) - user press continue or skip input key;  number (int or float)  - timer (seconds).
-wait | Boolean | Holds script execution until the specified wait condition. time | Single | Determines for how long (in seconds) action should execute.
-Derived actions could (or could not) use this parameter. if | String | A conditional expression, controlling whether this action should execute.
-See [`@if`](/api/#if) action for the expression syntax reference.

 </div>